Bal Bhavan Delhi

 The National Children’s Museum or Bal Bhavan in Delhi is designed specifically for children to enlighten them on the rich tradition of our country through its display of toys, artifacts, stone carvings, currencies, bronze objects and lots more.
 The museum makes children aware of the past and enables them to analyze and understand the greatness of the nation.

-The National Childrens Museum Delhi also aims at giving shape to the ideas of children through workshops and by displaying the children’s handwork in a separate gallery.
 Such initiatives educate children on the cultural values of the country and serves as a platform to express their talents.

 Galleries in Bal Bhavan